Pankaj02683/Daily-Progress-Report/README.md

 - Linux is an operating system used to run the rest of the components.
 - Apache HTTP Server is a web server software used to serve static web pages.
 - MySQL is a relational database management system used for creating and managing web databases, but also for data warehousing, application logging, e-commerce, etc.
-- PHP, Perl, and Python are programming languages are used to create web applications.
+- PHP, Perl, and Python are programming languages used to create web applications.
 - Installing lamp on Ubuntu System.
 - Verifying by run LAMP on localhost.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 3-Feb-2024**
-<h3 align='center'>Run Cgi Script</h3>
+<h3 align='center'>Run CGI Script</h3>

 <p align="justify">CGI stands for Common Gateway Interface.
 CGI defines a standard way in which information may be passed to and from the browser and server.
 Any program or script that can process information according to the CGI specification can, in theory, be used to code a CGI script.</p>

-- Create a cgi scirpt.
+- Create a CGI script.
 - Run it on Localhost using Apache Server.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 4-Feb-2024**
-<h3 align='center'>Image to video</h3>
+<h3 align='center'>Image to Video</h3>

-- Create a python Script.
+- Create a Python Script.
-- install pip,Image-MagicK on your system.
+- Install pip, ImageMagick on your system.
-- goto ---- /etc/ImageMagick-6/policy.xml file.
+- Go to ---- /etc/ImageMagick-6/policy.xml file.
 - Comment out line "policy domain="path" rights="none" pattern="@*"
 - Run the script by using python3 filename.py.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 5-Feb-2024**
-<h3 align='center'>Introduction to frappe</h3>
+<h3 align='center'>Introduction to Frappe</h3>

 <p align="justify">Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
 It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.</p>